radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ### Acct-Delay-Time and Event-Timestamp

-In order to avoid congestive collapse, it is RECOMMENDED that RadSec clients which originate Accounting-Request packets (i.e., not proxies) do not include Acct-Delay-Time ({{?RFC2866, Section 5.2}}) in those packets.
+In order to avoid congestion, it is RECOMMENDED that RadSec clients which originate Accounting-Request packets (i.e., not proxies) do not include Acct-Delay-Time ({{?RFC2866, Section 5.2}}) in those packets.
 Instead, those clients SHOULD include Event-Timestamp ({{?RFC2869, Section 5.3}}), which is the time at which the original event occurred.
 The Event-Timestamp MUST NOT be updated on any retransmissions, as that would both negate the meaning of Event-Timestamp, and create the same problem as with Acct-Delay-Time.

 Not using Acct-Delay-Time allows for RADIUS Accounting-Request packets to be retransmitted without change.
 In contrast, updating Acct-Delay-Time would require that the client create and send a new Accounting-Request packet without signaling the server that the previous packet is no longer considered active.
 This process can occur repeatedly, which leads to multiple different packets containing effectively the same information (except for Acct-Delay-Time).
-This duplication contributes to congestive collapse of the network, if one or more RADIUS proxies performs retransmission to the next hop for each of those packets independently.
+This duplication contributes to congestion of the network, if one or more RADIUS proxies performs retransmission to the next hop for each of those packets independently.
+See {{proxy_rationale}} for a more detailed explanation of the problem and its implications.

 Additionally, the different properties of the RADIUS/TLS transport as well as cross-protocol proxying change the assumption of a negligible transmission time of the RADIUS packet, on which the value of Acct-Delay-Time is based.
 While a single UDP packet may have a negligible transmission time, application data sent via TLS could arrive at the server with a significant delay due to the underlying TCP retransmission mechanism.